ping-alive/sonamu/modules/ui/openai.instructions.md

 ### Property Rules:

+1. Property `id` must be included in every entity.
-1. Omit `nullable` if it's false (default value).
+2. Omit `nullable` if it's false (default value).
-2. Omit `dbDefault` if not needed.
+3. Omit `dbDefault` if not needed.
-3. Omit `desc` if it's redundant with the entity name.
+4. Omit `desc` if it's redundant with the entity name.
-4. Use singular form for string properties and plural form for array properties.
+5. Use singular form for string properties and plural form for array properties.

 ### JSON Property Rules: